On Tuesday evening last week, the first Snowplow Meetup Berlin event took place at Betahaus. Over 60 people turned up to listen to three talks:

 Attributing value to TV campaigns

 Sixtine gave a fascinating and in depth talk on attributing value to TV campaigns, based on her experiences both at Goeuro and her previous employer.
-You can view her slides below.

 Modeling event data to power analytics: SQL deep-dive

 Christian at Sparwelt walked through how to model Snowplow data into an event-level star-schema suitable for querying in a BI tool.
-You can view his slides below.

 The role of Snowplow in broader data warehousing and Marketing Data Warehouse projects

 Christian at LeROI wrapped up the event with an explanation of the role Snowplow plays in broader data warehousing projects, and Marketing Data Warehouse projects in particular.
-You can view his slides below.

 Enormous thank you to Sixtine, Christian and Christian for talking at the event, Betahaus for hosting the event and everyone for showing up on what was a beautiful summer’s evening in Berlin.
 Both Christophe and I thoroughly enjoyed meeting everyone at the event and getting a flavour of the Berlin tech and analytics scene.
 We hope to hold another event in Berlin very shortly.